savob/savobajic.ca/content/projects/personal/clock.md

 - Discrete logic isn't as troublesome as I expected, but this also is a basic project really.
 I would look to maybe use some in future projects, especially for safety systems and such.
 - *Does h4x0r aesthetic == poor user experience?*
+- Specify the location for the fabricator to put their order number on the board, especially if aesthetics are a factor!

 # Detailed Report